Liquid Drop Model for Nuclear Matter in the Dilute Limit: Upper Bound of the Ground State Energy

 This follows from our neutrality condition \eqref{eq_local neutrality of Omega theta L} and the symmetries of a ball and a cube centered at $0$.
 More precisely, the function $1_{\tilo}(y) - \vartheta 1_{Q_\till}(y) $ is invariant under the reflection of one coordinate $y_i \mapsto -y_i$ as well as under the exchange of two coordinates $y_i$ and $y_j$.

 These symmetries cause the dipole, respectively the quadrupole moment to vanish.
-We stress that this is the only place where the additional assumption $\Omega^* = B(0,r^*)$ enters in our proof.
-We again refer to the Appendix for the necessary modifications to obtain an equation similar to \eqref{eq_multipole momenta vanish} in the absence of this assumption.
+We stress that this is one of only two places where the additional assumption $\Omega^* = B(0,r_*)$ enters in our proof.
+The other one is the fact that $\Omega^* = B(0,r_*) \subset Q_l$ for $\vartheta \le \frac12$ if $\vartheta l^3 = |\Omega^*|$.
+We again refer to the Appendix for the necessary modifications to obtain an equation similar to \eqref{eq_multipole momenta vanish} in the absence of the assumption $\Omega^* = B(0,r_*)$.

 By \eqref{eq_multipole momenta vanish}, if we plug in the expansion \eqref{eq_taylor expansion multipole} and set $a = (r-s)\till + x$ and $b=y$, equation \eqref{eq_upper_bound_far_field1} is bounded from above by